 - All materials must be set out for collection by 6 a.m. on the scheduled collection date.

-- Loose items must be placed in disposable containers like cardboard boxes for loose debris and large plastic bags for loose leaves.
+- Loose material must be placed in disposable containers like cardboard boxes and large plastic bags for loose leaves.

 - Appliances (refrigerators, stoves, washers, dryers, air conditioners) - must be placed away from pile for separate collection

 - Branches (must not exceed 6 feet in length and 4 inches in diameter)